-Fluor has been delivering projects at the Escondida mine, 3,200 meters above sea level in the Chilean Andes Mountains, since the late 1980s.
+Fluor delivered multiple projects at the Escondida mine, 3,200 meters above sea level in the Chilean Andes Mountains.

-Escondida, operated by BHP Billiton, is the birthplace of large-scale mining projects for Fluor in Chile and a major portion of its 30-year history in South America.
-During that period, Fluor has provided studies; engineering, procurement, construction management; and technical services to the owners of the world’s largest copper producing mine.
+Escondida, operated by BHP Billiton, was the birthplace of large-scale mining projects for Fluor in Chile and a major portion of its history in South America.
+During that period, Fluor provided studies; engineering, procurement, construction management; and technical services to the owners of the world’s largest copper producing mine.

-Minera Escondida is just one example of Fluor’s global leadership in executing large-scale, complex projects in remote parts of the world.
+Minera Escondida is an example of Fluor’s global leadership in executing large-scale, complex projects in remote parts of the world.

-The first Fluor project at Minera Escondida commenced in 1986, and subsequent projects are valued at more than $2 billion in capital investment.
+The first Fluor project at Minera Escondida commenced in 1986, and subsequent projects were valued at more than $2 billion in capital investment.
 Fluor built the original Escondida copper concentrator plant and all support infrastructure, including the Coloso port near the city of Antofagasta.
-Escondida commenced production in mid-1990 and was officially inaugurated on March 14, 1991.
+Escondida commenced production in mid-1990.

 Escondida, operated by BHP Billiton, later awarded Fluor a series of large expansion projects and new standalone projects that comprise the huge complex and the port facility.
 All the projects were delivered to established project baselines, and Chilean and / or industry-wide safety records were achieved on each one of them.

-The massive plant to produce copper cathodes through an oxide leaching, solvent extraction and electrowinning process, completed in 1998, was the first Fluor Mining & Minerals recipient of Fluor’s prestigious Hugh Coble Project Excellence Award in 1998.
+The massive plant to produce copper cathodes through an oxide leaching, solvent extraction and electrowinning process was the first Fluor Mining & Minerals recipient of Fluor’s prestigious Hugh Coble Project Excellence Award.
 The award is based on outstanding performance in several areas; including safety, value creation, and Client and community relations.

-Over the past two decades, Fluor has delivered more than 45 projects at the Minera Escondida minesite and offsites in Chile.
-These include feasibility studies, engineering, procurement, and construction management of major processing facilities, pipelines, ports, and infrastructure.
-The following are highlights of some of the more complex engineering, procurement, and construction management projects at Minera Escondida, all of which were delivered to the established project baselines, and all of which achieved outstanding safety records.
+Fluor delivered more than 45 projects at the Minera Escondida minesite and offsites in Chile.
+These included feasibility studies, engineering, procurement, and construction management of major processing facilities, pipelines, ports, and infrastructure.
+The following were highlights of some of the more complex engineering, procurement, and construction management projects at Minera Escondida, all of which were delivered to the established project baselines, and all of which achieved outstanding safety records.

 Fluor built the original copper mine, processing plant, support infrastructure, and the Coloso port near the city of Antofagasta.
 The project in the Andes Mountains included a copper concentrator, crushing and conveying systems, a camp and onsite facilities, and a 200-km power transmission line.
 A 167-kilometer copper concentrate pipeline, filtering, and port loadout were also part of the original project.

-Production began in mid-1990.
+Fluor's first project commenced in 1986 and production began on site in mid-1990.
 Phase 1 and 2 expansion projects raised the mine and concentrator capacity to 60,000 metric tons per day (tpd) by the end of 1994.Phase 3 expanded the concentrator’s capacity by 60,000 tpd to 115,000 tpd, and the scope included in-pit crushing, conveying, grinding, flotation, tailings disposal, and process water facilities; a new 165-kilometer pipeline; and an expansion to the filter plant at the port site.

 Fluor provided engineering, procurement, and construction management services for the cathode copper ammonia leach and electrowinning plant located at the Coloso Port, which treated concentrate produced at the minesite.
 Fluor provided EPC services on the Oxide Leach Project completed in 1998.
 The facility produced 125,000 tpy of cathode copper.